 Tuition Refund for Federal Title IV Financial Aid Recipients

-Federal Title IV financial aid includes the subsidized and unsubsidized Federal Direct Stafford Loan.
+Federal Title IV financial aid is available to MALS students primarily through unsubsidized Federal Direct Stafford Loan.
 For students who are recipients of federal Title IV financial aid, additional calculations must be made for tuition refunds.

 First, the college calculates the amount of Title IV aid earned by the student for the percentage of payment period completed.
 If the percentage of payment period completed is greater than 60 percent, the student is considered to have earned 100 percent of his or her Title IV aid; otherwise, the student has earned the actual percentage calculated.

 Second, the college compares the amount earned with the amount disbursed to determine the amount that must be returned to the Title IV programs.
 The amount disbursed is that aid awarded and disbursed to the student’s account, plus the Title IV aid awarded that could have been disbursed to the student’s account (such as memo balances).

 Third, the college determines the amount of Title IV aid that must be returned to the Title IV programs by the college and by the student.
-Aid is returned to the Title IV programs in the following order: unsubsidized Direct (Stafford) Loans, subsidized Direct (Stafford) Loans, Direct Graduate PLUS Loans.
+Aid is returned to the Title IV programs in the following order: unsubsidized Direct (Stafford) Loans, Direct Graduate PLUS Loans.

 All degree-seeking MALS students taking a half unit or more of Reed classes continuously each term, including summers, are eligible to enroll in the Reed College health plan.
 Eligible dependents—legal spouse and dependent children under 19 years of age (25 if a full-time student)—may be enrolled under the eligible student’s coverage as well.
 Students are allowed one term of nonenrollment in their progression to the MALS degree; a second term of nonenrollment would result in termination of coverage.
 A student who is unable to return to classes because of extenuating circumstances may qualify to purchase coverage for an additional period of time.